itachi1706/CCRepo/README.md

 **First install instructions**

-On an ADVANCED CC Computer, run the following shell commands
+On an ADVANCED CC Computer, run the following shell commands and follow any instructions given

 ```shell